How Many Diapers Does a Baby Need Per Day? - Judes Family Skip to content

 Disposable Diapers

 Conventional disposable diapers are mostly made of plastic.
-They contain a chemical core (superabsorber) that's supposed to keep the diaper always dry.
+They contain a chemical core (superabsorbant polymers) that's supposed to always keep the diaper dry.
 You can find a list of ingredients at the Federal Environment Agency.

 Apart from sustainability concerns, disposable diapers are also quite cost-intensive.
 You can expect to spend around €2,995 over three years of diapering.
 You can read how I arrived at this number here.